programaths/coder-dojo-godot/README.md

 Shows also how to use collision layers.

 *Controls*: down to pull plunger, left and right for left and right flippers

+#### Shmup

+Heavily use of Paths2D, randf and collision layers.
+Uses an inherited scene for choreegraphy2 and 3.

+*Controls*: arrows to move, space to shoot.